-USAF: Aerospace Medical Service Apprentice

-Description: The Air Force's Aerospace Medical Service Apprentice (AMSA) course provides enlisted personnel with apprentice-level medical knowledge for pre-hospital, inpatient, and outpatient medical care utilizing technical skills and knowledge-based performance.
+USAF: Aerospace Medical Service Apprentice USA: N/A USN: N/A Course Length: USAF: 544 hours / 14 weeks Course Prerequisites: See service specific requirements Description: The Air Force's Aerospace Medical Service Apprentice (AMSA) course provides enlisted personnel with apprentice-level medical knowledge for pre-hospital, inpatient, and outpatient medical care utilizing technical skills and knowledge-based performance.
 Curriculum includes Basic Life Support (BLS), medical terminology, anatomy & physiology, Emergency Medical Technician (EMT) certification, as well as various aspects of nursing and primary patient care with emphasis on outcome-based practice and safety techniques.
 The courses include lectures, group activities, hands-on instruction, and clinical skills practice.
 Performance exercises, written examinations, and clinical/practicum are used to assess accumulation and retention of knowledge and skills.
 Quality assurance has been incorporated into the course's curriculum and instruction.
 Lecture, demonstration, on-line materials, simulations, and laboratory practice are utilized throughout the course.
 This course provides graduates the ability to comprehend, evaluate, and apply information relevant to the role of the medical apprentice.
 Furthermore, the course provides technical proficiency in entry-level skills, as well as personal and professional behaviors consistent with the expectations of an Air Force medic.
 The course prepares the student to perform inpatient and outpatient operations in both traditional and non-traditional operational settings.

-Graduates from this course receive college credits from the Community College of the Air Force

-U, Basic Life Support (BLS) for the Health Care Provider and National Registry of Emergency Medical Technicians (NREMT) certifications.
+Accreditation or Related Information: Graduates from this course receive 26 semester hours from the Community College of the Air Force (CCAF).
+Certification Information: Basic Life Support (BLS) for the Health Care Provider and National Registry of Emergency Medical Technicians (NREMT) certifications.
+Iterations Per Year: